Nan1t/NanoLimbo/README.md

 ### Commands

 * `help` - Show help message
-* `conn` - Display amount of connections
+* `conn` - Display number of connections
 * `mem` - Display memory usage stats
 * `stop` - Stop the server

-Note, that it also will be closed correctly if you just press `Ctrl+C`.
+Note that the server also will be closed correctly if you just press `Ctrl+C`.

 ### Installation

 The installation process is simple.

-1. Download the latest version of program **[here](https://github.com/Nan1t/NanoLimbo/releases)**
+1. Download the latest version of the program [**here**](https://github.com/Nan1t/NanoLimbo/releases).
-2. Put jar file in the folder you want.
+2. Put the jar file in the folder you want.
-3. Create a start script as you did it for Bukkit or BungeeCord with command like this:
+3. Create a start script as you did for Bukkit or BungeeCord, with a command like this:
    `java -jar NanoLimbo-<version>.jar`
-4. The server will create `settings.yml` file.
-It's a server configuration.
+5. The server will create `settings.yml` file, which is the server configuration.
-5. Configure it as you want and restart server.
+6. Configure it as you want and restart the server.

-### About player info forwarding
+### Player info forwarding

 The server supports player info forwarding from the proxy.
 There are several types of info forwarding: